pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ####Using the dial for PPM input
 PPM is only allowing access to a subset of existing protocols.
+The protocols, subprotocols and all other settings can be personalized by modifying the **_Config.h** file.

-The default association dial position / protocol is listed below.
+The default association dial position / protocol in every release is listed below.

 Dial|Protocol|Sub_protocol|RX Num|Power|Auto Bind|Option|RF Module
 ----|--------|------------|------|-----|---------|------|---------